DevboiDesigns/JS_Guide/README.md

 ## for-in

-* build to work with objects
+* built to work with objects

 ```js
 let myObject = {